Afrancesado: Political program

 King Joseph found himself at war with the majority of his subjects.
 He relied on the afrancesados to enforce a project that would gradually replace tradition and absolutism with a system Leandro Fernández de Moratín defined as based on razón, la justicia y el poder (reason, justice, and power).
 Progressive but not entirely liberal, this political creation was soon rejected by both conservatives and liberals (many liberals joined the guerilla against the occupation).
 The afrancesados were also weary of French designs: more favourable to the Revolution than of the Empire, they aimed to withdraw Spain from the Napoleonic Wars, and tried in vain to prevent Napoleon's separate administration of Spanish provinces (Catalonia, Aragon, Navarre, and Biscay) after 1809.

 The Viceroyalty of the Río de la Plata had a French viceroy at the time, Santiago de Liniers.
 However, his appointment took place before the Peninsular War, and France was not involved at all in it: it was instead a consequence of the failed British invasions of the River Plate.
 Napoleon and Joseph sent the Marquis of Sassenay to the zone, seeking support from Liniers to the new monarchy, but Liniers rejected it and confirmed his loyalty to the captive Ferdinand VII.

 Later, they also attempted to negotiate with the anti-French Cortes of Cádiz – which served as a parliamentary Regency after Ferdinand was deposed – to maintain as much possible of Joseph's Bayonne laws of 1808 into Ferdinand's 1812 Constitution.
 Nonetheless, the Cortes voted to confiscate all assets of Joseph's court and of the afrancesados.

+Anti-French sentiment

+May 29, 1808, the Supreme Junta Government would issue the Proclamation of Seville; an order to resist the French and protect the country.
+The proclamation would call traitors out as well as the French, "Our holy religion, our only hope, is going to perish or be reduced to vain forms, being without support or protection; and all of this by a foreign power, and not by arms but rather by deception and treachery, using our own people."
+The junta directly blames the afrancesados calling out their "infamous cowardice".

+The Proclamation of Galicia calls out traitors, "It is true that a few spurious men are submitting to their infamous ideas, and a few submitted with impunity a few days ago, just as other vile and fickle Frenchmen have done".
+The Proclamation of Galicia is a much more conservative version; the infamous ideas are of atheism "seeking to mix them together with godless and vile slaves they have brought to Spain".